MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-get-help.md

 - SMB
 - M365-security-compliance
 search.appverid: MET150
-ms.reviewer: inbadian, shlomiakirav
+ms.reviewer: shlomiakirav
-description: See how to get help or contact support for issues with Defender for Business.
+description: Get help or contact support if you have any issues with Defender for Business.
 ---

 # Get help and support for Microsoft Defender for Business